Hm, is Cesky Krumlov Worth Visiting?

 Anyway, shorter hikes.
 For example, I took a 20 minute hike from my hostel to check out an abandoned church, which overlooked the town.
 Okay, it was more of a walk than a legitimate hike, but pssh, semantics.

+Do you think Cesky Krumlov is worth visiting?
 What are your favorite small towns in Europe?
 Why do you love them?
 Do you think visiting smaller towns is more rewarding than checking out the big cities?

 If you’re visiting the Czech Republic, be sure to check out the most recent Lonely Planet guide book.